 Side-Impact Crashes

-At present, most car seats don’t offer sufficient protection for children from side-impact crashes—making these impacts the most likely causes of death for children.
+At present, most car seats don’t offer sufficient protection for children from side-impact crashes.
+This makes these impacts the most likely causes of death for children.
 (This is one issue the Attorneys General are asking the NHTSA to address.)

 Tips for Improving Child Passenger Safety

-While there’s never an absence of risk for children and other passengers in a car, you can take steps and precautions to improve the odds of keeping your child safe.
+There’s never an absence of risk for children and other passengers in a car.
+However, you can take steps and precautions to improve the odds of keeping your child safe.
 Some tips that will help:

-If your child has suffered an injury in an accident due to the negligence or bad actions of another, you might be able to file a personal injury claim to obtain needed compensation for the costs of recovery as well as pain and suffering.
-And if your child is injured due to an otherwise properly installed car seat, you may have a product liability claim against the maker of the car seat.
+Has your child suffered an injury in an accident due to the negligence or bad actions of another?
+You might be able to file a personal injury claim to obtain needed compensation for the costs of recovery as well as pain and suffering.
+If your child is injured due to an otherwise properly installed car seat, you may have a product liability claim against the maker of the car seat.
 Our personal injury and product liability attorneys will work on your child’s behalf to hold the responsible parties to account.
 Call our offices to discuss your case today.